abcdesktopio/docs/opsdocs/docs/advanced/4.4/configure/overview.md

 - `OAUTHLIB_INSECURE_TRANSPORT`

-OAuthLib will raise an InsecureTransportError if you attempt to use OAuth2 over HTTP, rather than HTTPS.
-Setting this environment variable will prevent this error from being raised.
-This is mostly useful for local testing, or automated tests.
+OAuthLib raises an `InsecureTransportError` when OAuth2 is used over HTTP instead of HTTPS.
+Setting this environment variable suppresses that error.
+Enable this option only for local development or automated testing environments.

 ```
 OAUTHLIB_INSECURE_TRANSPORT: True
 ```

-- `OAUTHLIB_RELAX_TOKEN_SCOPE` needs to request user authorization from a Microsoft Work account.
+- `OAUTHLIB_RELAX_TOKEN_SCOPE` is required when requesting user authorization from a Microsoft Work or organizational account.

 ```
 # fix request user authorization from a Microsoft Work account